sjsu-library/unionist/_items/unionist--text-0269.md

 scholarlyNotes:
 commentary: "<p>Amos Phelps (1805-1847) was an endorser of the school.
-His pamphlet being locally available suggests, once again, that the students at the Canterbury Female Academy were reading about their own struggle!</p><p> <p>\n</p>\n<p>The pamphlet in question, for instance, compared the Canterbury Female Academy students to impressed sailors (one of the alleged causes of the War of 1812):\n  “The war of the revolution was a contest for principle.
-Had the principle in\n  question been yielded, who could have set limits to the acts of oppression\n  growing out it ?
-So also in our war for sailors’ rights, the bone of\n  contention was, the right of search and impressment.
-The mere fact that a few\n  seamen had been injured and abused, was as nothing, aside from the principle\n  involved.
-This, in common with that of the revolution, was a contest for\n  principle, and the oppression resisted was the oppression of principle.
-And\n  further, whence the utter odiousness and the cruel oppression of the far-famed\n  ‘black law’ of Connecticut?
-Not that Miss Crandall and a few colored Misses\n  are subjected by it to certain shameful acts of cruelty and oppression.
-These\n  are as nothing, comparatively, except as they involve principle;
+His pamphlet being locally available suggests, once again, that the students at the Canterbury Female Academy were reading about their own struggle!</p><p> <p></p><p>The pamphlet in question, for instance, compared the Canterbury Female Academy students to impressed sailors (one of the alleged causes of the War of 1812):<br>  “The war of the revolution was a contest for principle.
+Had the principle in<br>  question been yielded, who could have set limits to the acts of oppression<br>  growing out it ?
+So also in our war for sailors’ rights, the bone of<br>  contention was, the right of search and impressment.
+The mere fact that a few<br>  seamen had been injured and abused, was as nothing, aside from the principle<br>  involved.
+This, in common with that of the revolution, was a contest for<br>  principle, and the oppression resisted was the oppression of principle.
+And<br>  further, whence the utter odiousness and the cruel oppression of the far-famed<br>  ‘black law’ of Connecticut?
+Not that Miss Crandall and a few colored Misses<br>  are subjected by it to certain shameful acts of cruelty and oppression.
+These<br>  are as nothing, comparatively, except as they involve principle; and the law,<br>  which allows and sanctions them, is itself comparatively harmless and<br>  innocent, except as it involves principle—principle which puts in jeopardy the<br>  rights of thousands.</p>  <p>Amos A. Phelps, <br>
-  and the law,\n  which allows and sanctions them, is itself comparatively harmless and\n  innocent, except as it involves principle—principle which puts in jeopardy the\n  rights of thousands.</p>  <p>Amos A. Phelps, \n  <em>Lectures on Slavery and Its Remedy.</em>\n  (Boston: New-England Anti-Slavery Society, 1834), p.
-28</p>\n
-  \ <p>Also available online here: https://ia600609.us.archive.org/14/items/lecturesonslaver01phel/lecturesonslaver01phel.pdf\n</p>\n\n"
+  \ <em>Lectures on Slavery and Its Remedy.</em>  (Boston: New-England Anti-Slavery Society, 1834), p.
+28</p>  <p>Also available online here: https://ia600609.us.archive.org/14/items/lecturesonslaver01phel/lecturesonslaver01phel.pdf<br></p>"
 relatedPeople: Amos Phelps
 featured:
 repeated: